laurigurev/tsort/README.md

 ## Notice

 This function uses [this](https://en.wikipedia.org/wiki/Topological_sorting#Kahn.27s_algorithm) sort.
-If your graph is not acyclical, tsort funtion is not going to cathc it.
+If your graph is not acyclical, tsort funtion is not going to catch it.